phalcon-orphanage/docs/en/reference/views.rst

 Using Views
 ===========
 Views represent the user interface of your application.
 Views are often HTML files with embedded PHP code that perform tasks related solely to the presentation of the data.
 Views handle the job of providing data to the web browser or other tool that is used to make requests from your application.

-The :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` is responsible for the managing the view layer of your MVC application.
+The :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` and :doc:`Phalcon\\Mvc\\View\\Simple <../api/Phalcon_Mvc_View_Simple>`

-A hierarchy of files is supported by the component.
-This hierarchy allows for common layout points (commonly used views), as well as controller named folders defining respective view templates.
+are responsible for the managing the view layer of your MVC application.

 Integrating Views with Controllers
 ----------------------------------